Introduction to PRTools

 - Grouping and Segment: The toughest part is to make groups and clusters appropriately with precision.
 This issue is resolved in this phase.

-- Feature Extraction: The phase is responsible to deal with creating the similarity index of the entities in the input with closest clusters using any means.
+- Feature Extraction: The phase is responsible for creating the similarity index of the entities in the input with the closest clusters using any means.

 - Classification: This utilizes the feature vector by the extractor of an input.